dtrelogan/react-formstate-fp/doc/Initialization.md

 ## Treating an object or an array in your model as a field rather than as a scope

+react-formstate-fp assumes an object or array in your initial model is a scope.

+Importantly, RFF will not let you update the value for a scope directly.

+For something like a multi-select, then, in order to update the value directly, you have to tell RFF that the array value should be treated as a field, not a scope.
+You do this by providing a schema to initializeFormstate:

 ```es6
 const initialModel = {
   multiselectValues: ['1','5','8']